cs4241-22a/a2-shortstack/README.md

 	He quickly clicked the “I did not” button, and successfully updated the data.
 At last, he gave several improvements that I can make to make this app more user friendly.
 First, he suggested that I use placeholder instead of a value task, because everytime he wants to type something, he has to delete the original value left.

 Second, he thought that I can make my website better by making the direction text larger and more noticeable.

-Reagan :
+- **Evaluation with Reagan Brunelle**: Evaluation report is attached below Reagan Brunelle:
 Regan did not take anytime to read the webpage, I just started to explain the tasks to him Get a few new quest in the Life field:
 	He first started to read from top to button and it took less than 20 seconds to input “Life” and then click the submit button.